nutanix/terraform-provider-nutanix/website/docs/r/recovery_points_v2.html.markdown

 ### vm_recovery_points
 * `vm_ext_id`: (Required) VM external identifier which is captured as a part of this recovery point.
+* `name` : (Optional) The name of the Recovery point.
+* `expiration_time`: (Optional) The UTC date and time in ISO-8601 format when the current Recovery point expires and will be garbage collected.
+* `status`: (Optional) The status of the Recovery point, which indicates whether this Recovery point is fit to be consumed.
+  * supported values:
+    * `COMPLETE`: - The Recovery point is in a complete state and ready to be consumed.
+* `recovery_point_type`: (Optional) Type of the Recovery point.
 * `application_consistent_properties`: (Optional) User-defined application-consistent properties for the recovery point.

 ### application_consistent_properties